docker/awesome-compose/pihole-cloudflared-DoH/README.md

 - PIHOLE_PW (admin password)
 - PIHOLE_ROUTER_IP (only needed for activated conditional forwarding)
 - PIHOLE_NETWORK_DOMAIN (only needed for activated conditional forwarding)
-- PIHOLE_HOST_IP (IPv4 address of your Pi-hole - needs to by static)
+- PIHOLE_HOST_IP (IPv4 address of your Pi-hole - needs to be static)
 - PIHOLE_HOST_IPV6 (IPv6 address of your Pi-hole - can be empty if you only use IPv4)

 ### Conditional forwarding (optional, default: enabled)